umtksa/spoty/README.md

 # spoty
 spotify cli minimal as can be

-Made this tool to control another mac that run spotify over ssh. calling Apple script to control Spotify.
+Made this tool to control another mac over ssh that run spotify calling Apple script to control Spotify.

 edit the playlist inside the code